The Triune Flame: Trinitarianism and the Gospel

 The Trinity is important because it reveals the kind of God we trust.
 Not a tyrant demanding obedience, but a Father sending His Son and pouring out His Spirit.
 A God who shares His life with the entire world He created instead of hoarding it.
 A God who doesn’t stand above us, but brings us inside to His existence and His own joy.

 In this revelation, all fear is cast out.
 We discover that grace is not a theological category, but the overflow of the Trinity’s shared life extended to us.
-As Maximus the Confessor wrote, “The Word of God became human so that humans might become divine—not in essence, but in participation.”
+As Athanasius said For He himself became man, that we might be deified.”On the Incarnation (chapter 54, section 3)

 Trinitarianism is not a doctrine to get us to God, or belief to get right.
 But a its importance is monumental because it helps us understand the nature of our God—and that is key.
 Our God is personable, triune and agape love can not exist on its own.
 This kind of love is the source of all creation, the shape of all redemption, and the promise of all eternal union.
 In the end, our salvation is not cheapened to a transactional message about going to heaven, but it reveals the heartbeat of the gospel is in a Triune family who refuses to be separate from creation.
 A God in three persons that never separates from each other and who is completely committed to bring us all into Their eternal dance with the Father, Son, and Spirit.